AStcherbinine/pyRT_DISORT/docs/_sources/examples/plot_phase_function_decomposition.rst.txt

 Phase Function Decomposition
 ============================

-Decompose a phase function.
+Decompose a phase function into Legendre coefficients.

 ..
 GENERATED FROM PYTHON SOURCE LINES 10-11

-Import everything that we'll need
+First import everything needed for this example.

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-15
+GENERATED FROM PYTHON SOURCE LINES 11-16

 .. code-block:: default

     import matplotlib.pyplot as plt
     import numpy as np
+    import pyrt